20 Things to Say When Someone Calls You Dramatic

 Opt for this when you want to steer the conversation back to the matter at hand, suggesting that your emotional response, whether deemed dramatic or not, is less important than resolving the underlying issue.
 It’s effective in redirecting attention where it’s most needed.

-See also What to Say When Someone Says, "Bye Felicia" (25 Ideas)
+See also 20 Things to Say When Someone Says You're Gorgeous

 11. “I’m surprised you see it that way.”